drhbigdave/sys_testing/README.md

 #####Comment:
 >B could be true as Trusted Advisor will warn you if you are already using %80 of your limit
 >and x times 20 = 175 means you currently have 9 instances, it depends on the type if that already
->over the limit or not
+>over the limit or not, some on-demand limits are are low as 2, some are as high as 20.

 =========================================================================
 #####Question16